 What are the symptoms and signs of autism in children and adults?

-- impairment in social interaction,
+- impairment in social interaction and communication, and

-Impairment of social interaction
+Impairment of social interaction and communication

 Individuals with autism fail to develop normal personal interactions in virtually every setting.
 This means that affected persons fail to form the normal social contacts that are such an important part of human development.
 This impairment may be so severe that it even affects the bonding between a mother and an infant.
 It is important to note that, contrary to popular belief, many, if not most, persons with this disorder are capable of showing affection, demonstrating affection bonding with their mothers or other caregivers.
 However, the ways in which individuals with autism demonstrate affection and bonding may differ greatly from the ways in which others do so.
 Their limited socialization may erroneously lead family members and health professionals away from considering the diagnosis of autism.